 I used my pocket hole plug cutter to make pocket hole plugs.
 Apply glue to the pocket hole and insert the plug.
 Once the glue was dry I trimmed the plugs flush with a chisel.

 I filled any holes or gaps with Ready Patch and used my random orbit sander to sand the doors smooth.
 I used my HomeRight Super Finish Max to spray primer on the doors.
 Once the primer was dry I lightly sanded with 220 sandpaper.

 When the paint was dry I attached the hinges and knobs according to the manufacturer’s directions and installed the doors in the door frame.

-Can you make a door with pocket holes?
+Can you make a DIY interior doors?
 Absolutely!
 And it’s simpler than you think!
 Plus, you can adjust the dimensions of this plan to make a door for just about any size door opening.